Halle Berry Shows Off Tight Figure And Ninja Moves In Stunt Team Training Video For ‘John Wick 3’

 The Monster’s Ball actress’s followers loved the video, leaving her thousands of comments calling her an inspiration and praising her efforts.

 One follower wrote, “Thanks Halleberry for being the greatness that you are.
+You an inspiration.”

-You an inspiration,” while another commented, “you go girl you make me proud to be a woman.”
+Another commented, “you go girl you make me proud to be a woman.”

-Other fans expressed their shock at realizing how much work goes into preparing for a role in a movie, with one writing, “I am so inspired.
+Other fans expressed their shock at realizing how much work goes into preparing for a role in a movie.

+“I am so inspired.
 I didn’t realize you had to do so much.
 I found my inner warrior.
 Thank you.”

 A woman on a mission. @HalleBerry is Sofia in #JohnWick3. pic.twitter.com/uMjCaB43Lg